Logo

 4. Imaging Tests: Imaging tests, such as ultrasound or MRI, can detect structural abnormalities in the male reproductive system.

-5. Testicular Biopsy: In some cases, a testicular biopsy may be necessary to diagnose male infertility.
+5. Testicular Biopsy: In some cases, a testicular biopsy may be necessary to diagnose infertility.

 Treatment Options for Male Infertility